VTimofeenko/nitratesky/README.md

 This version is additionally patched to conform with [Gentoo directory structure](https://devmanual.gentoo.org/general-concepts/filesystem/index.html).

+## `x11-misc/SH-wm-scripts`

+A collection of scripts to be used with tmux, i3 and i3blocks

 ## `app-misc/tg-notify`

 A script that alerts user via Telegram using curl.
 Based on [this](https://gist.github.com/SabbathHex/bb2725beb6f321c4c065055deca8bacd) gist.